 What Does HOTAS Mean?

 HOTAS is an acronym that means Hands On Throttle-And-Stick.
-It’s a throttle design that was implemented to make it so flight pilots didn’t need to remove their hands from their throttles to reach controls.
+It’s a throttle design that was implemented so flight pilots didn’t need to remove their hands from their throttles to reach controls.
 This design choice allows pilots to keep their hands where they need to be, and it’s since been implemented into similar situations, such as the steering wheels on race cars.

 As such, a HOTAS joystick follows the same philosophy.
 Instead of a single joystick meant only for steering, a HOTAS joystick also features controls, buttons, and switches on the joysticks themselves.
 This way, gamers can reach more controls without removing their hands from the joystick.